Puntalytics/Puntalytics.github.io/_draft_central/ceiling_to_floor.md

 - Raphael: 56
 - Dennis: 45

-*Jack: "When you watch Ariza, you think some 12 year old kid thought it was funny to have a create-a-player in madden who was a punter.
+*Jack: "When you watch Araiza, you think some 12 year old kid thought it was funny to have a create-a-player in madden who was a punter.
 They maxed out all the stats, but at the end of the day, the kid is still 12.
 Gotta see if the skill gap transfers to playing with adults."*

 ---